About

 (b.
 São Paulo)

-Stefanie Egedy investigates sound as a composer of conceptual pieces, music, commissioned works, and electronic music.
-She is focused on researching possibilities with low-frequency sound, bodies, and subwoofers.
-Her work stems from installations to live performances as sonic propositions - building a body of work called BODIES AND SUBWOOFERS (B.A.S.).
-Sub-bass, bass, infrasound, subwoofers, and their therapeutical effects (relaxation, reduction of stress and anxiety) along with their capacity to make themselves present in a space, are the foundations of her artistic practice.
-Alongside possibilities of interaction between human/architectural bodies and sound waves, using field recordings, analog, and digital synthesis.
+Sub-bass, bass, infrasound, subwoofers, and their therapeutic effects (relaxation, reduction of stress and anxiety) along with their capacity to make themselves present in a space, are the foundations of her artistic practice– alongside possibilities of interaction between human/architectural bodies and sound waves, using field recordings, analogue- and digital synthesis.
 Besieged by this scenario, Egedy articulates the cross-over between sonorous and musical language to investigate sonic communication between beings.

-Stefanie Egedy has worked with- and exhibited in places such as CTM Festival, Berghain, KW Institute for Contemporary Art, Tresor, Radialsystem, The Fairest at Trauma Bar in Berlin; Harvard University (USA), The High Line (NYC), Kunstfest (Weimar), Zentrale (Viena), Nextones Festival (Italy), Patchlab Festival (Krakow), Museu de Arte Moderno (Buenos Aires), in São Paulo at MIS – Museu da Imagem e do Som and Mamba Negra party and Festival Novas Frequências (Rio de Janeiro) and is part of the European Commission’s Creative Europe-supported SHAPE+ 2022-2023 artist roster.
+Stefanie Egedy has worked with- and exhibited in contexts such as CTM Festival, Berghain, KW Institute for Contemporary Art, Tresor, Radialsystem, The Fairest at Trauma Bar in Berlin; Harvard University (USA), The High Line (NYC), Kunstfest (Weimar), Zentrale (Viena), Nextones Festival (Italy), Patchlab Festival (Krakow), Museu de Arte Moderno (Buenos Aires), in São Paulo at MIS – Museu da Imagem e do Som and Mamba Negra party and Festival Novas Frequências (Rio de Janeiro) and is part of the European Commission’s Creative Europe-supported SHAPE+ artist roster.

 Awards

-Research paper - “The Experience of Acceleration and the Desertified Time” in PUC-SP
+Research paper - “The Experience of Acceleration and the Desertified Time” in PUC-SP (2018)

 Contact